 This is workable and if you need to, do it on a gradient.
 Do it at what rate works best for you.
 I do have a video on getting into ketosis on a gradient called Benefits of Ketosis by Degree.

-I hope these foods help you to do the fasting mimicking diet and getting into ketosis fast!
-The benefits are numerous!
+I hope these fasting mimicking foods help you to do the FMD diet and getting into ketosis fast!
+The benefits of these fasting mimicking diet foods are numerous!
 You may think that it might be weird that there are people that don’t like avocados… well, I don’t like them either. 🙂

 If you want a device to measure your ketones I have one to recommend that works really well: it’s called Keto-mojo.
 It’s a blood test that you do at home.
 I have a video about that too called Keto-mojo over Precision Xtra for testing blood ketones.